-Canada needs leadership in life settlements\ - now.
+Canada needs leadership in life settlements, now.
 It is time for a few good people to step forward and plant the seed that will provide millions of Canadians with an opportunity that they do not have today.
-This is about improving the lives of seniors, and at the same time helping to reduce some of the tax burden on Canadians.
-And it is good business and a good investment.
-Because 38% of adult Canadians owned life insurance policies in 2006, which by 2015 had risen to 21 million (58.5%), and it is about making life settlements available to them.
+This is about improving the lives of seniors and boomers, and at the same time helping to reduce some of the tax burden on all Canadians.
+It is good business and a good investment.
+It is about making life settlements available to Canadians.
+In 2013, more than 21 million Canadians owned life insurance policies.1